craftcms/docs/docs/nitro/2.x/backups.md

 Enter your selection: 3
 ```

-Nitro will perform a backup of the database and save it to your host machines `~/.nitro/backups` directory:
+Nitro will back up the database and save it to your host machine’s `~/.nitro/backups` directory:

 ```bash
 Preparing backup…